girochat/RhoAModelling/README.md

 ### Repository Contents

-This repository contains:
+This repository contains three main directories:

+- Code:
-- Pluto Notebooks: Interactive notebook used for modeling RhoA dynamics, fitting the model to experimental data, and visualizing results.
+  Pluto/Jupyter notebooks that were used for modeling RhoA dynamics, fitting the model to experimental data, and visualizing the results.
+Also Julia scripts for parameter identifiability analysis.
+The Jupyter notebooks work with a Julia kernel and still require Julia to be installed alongside the package IJulia.jl.
-- Julia Scripts:
-  Script version of the Pluto notebooks.
-- Data Files:
+- Data:
     Experimental data for RhoA activity under various conditions (presence or knock-out of DLC1).
 Source: Lucien Hinderling, Pertz Lab, Institute of Cell Biology, University of Bern.
+- Plots:

-There is a notebook/script for each cellular localisation of the stimulation, i.e. at the membrane or at focal adhesions.
+    Plots of the data fitting results at the membrane and focal adhesions.

 ### Installation